Bunraku: Puppets

-The head
+The head of the Puppet

 The heads of the puppets (kashira) are divided into categories according to gender, social class and personality.
 Certain heads are created for specific roles, others can be employed for several different performances by changing the clothing and the paint.
 The heads are in effect repainted and prepared before each presentation.

+There are approximately 80 types of puppet heads broadly classified, and the Digital Library of the Japan Arts Council (ja) lists 129 types of puppet heads.

+Some of these heads have special tricks on them, and by pulling the strings of these tricks, the expression of the puppet can be changed to show that the human has turned into a strange apparition (yōkai) or an vengeful spirit (onryō) by activating the trick.
+For example, by pulling a string, the gabu, a type of head, can instantly split a beautiful woman's mouth open up to her ears and grow fangs, her eyes change to a large golden color and she grows golden horns.
+It is possible to represent the transformation of a woman into female demon (hannya) in a single head.
+The head of Tamamo-no-Mae, by pulling a string, can instantly cover the face of a beautiful woman with a fox (kitsune) mask.
+It is possible to represent, with a single head, the true appearance of the nine-tailed fox that was disguised as Tamamo-no-Mae.
+Note that in Noh, the change in the attributes of the characters is represented by removing one of the double-layered Noh masks.
+The nashiwari, a type of head, can be made by pulling a string to split the head in two, revealing a red section to represent a head severed by a sword.

 The preparation of the hair constitutes an art in and of itself.
 The hair distinguishes the character and can also indicate certain personality traits.
 The hair is made from human hair, however yak tail can be added to create volume.
 The ensemble is then fixed on a copper plate.
 To ensure that the puppet head is not damaged, the finishing of the hairstyle is made with water and beeswax, not oil.

 Costumes

 The costumes are designed by a costume master and are composed of a series of garments with varying colors and patterns.
 These garments typically include a sash and a collar as well as an underkimono (juban), a kimono, and a haori or an outer robe (uchikake).
 In order to keep the costumes soft they are lined with cotton.

 As the clothing of the puppets wear out or are soiled the clothing is replaced by the puppeteers.
 The process of dressing or redressing the puppets by the puppeteers is called koshirae.